Sukh Sidhu, President

 His career experiences includes years in the grocery industry and service in the USAF.
 Ben is the recipient of the National Association of School Resource Officers’ Safe School Leadership Award, School Safety Advocacy Council’s Individual School Safety Award and the California School Resource Officers Association Administrator of the Year.
 Ben’s community and professional activities include the local chapter presidency of the Association of California School Administrators, serves on the board of the Iles Academy of Golf for Kids, and the National School Resource Officers Association, among others.

 Mr. Moss is also the proud parent of his four children: Logan, Tiffany, Craig and Kyndal.

-Emily Haver comes to the YSUW from Colusa Casino Resort where she is the Assistant Director of Marketing.
+Emily Haver comes to the YSCUW from Colusa Casino Resort where she is the Director of Marketing.
 She is full of energy and in addition to her activities on the Board she serves as the Immediate Past President for the local Active 20-30 Club.

 When asked, “What attracted you to the United Way”, Emily responded in part, “Everything the United Way stands for and their mission to make a difference in the community in which we live is what attracted me initially.
 Being a member of the Board and seeing the shared passion in all of the other Board Members has me even more excited to become involved with this organization”.
 She also said, “It (United Way) is a great organization with many opportunities for community members to get involved and help make a difference”.

-On a personal note, she is the proud mom of Zachary, 9 and Macie, 4 and loves spending time creating fun and new adventures with them.
+On a personal note, she is the proud mom of Zachary and Macy and loves spending time creating fun and new adventures with them.

 Michele Blake - Allocation Chair